Partners for 2020-2021 include:

 What do students gain from this course?

-In addition to learning the functions of a non-profit board, students will also gain a greater awareness of the needs of the broader community and challenges of serving them.
+In addition to leadership and governance of a non-profit board, students will also gain a greater awareness of the needs of the broader community and challenges of serving them.
 Students appreciate the access to board members, many of whom are business leaders, who may serve as role models.

-- Practice skills that are vital to your future success
+- Employ skills that are vital to your future success

-- Learn how different organizations are governed in the local community
+- Investigate how different organizations are governed in the local community

 - Make a difference and contribute to our community